Please do not send confidential information via email.

 Every 3-6 months:

-Anyone who has multiple or anonymous partnersAnyone who shares injection drug equipmentAll sexually active men who have sex with men and transgender individuals
+Anyone who has multiple or anonymous partnersAnyone who shares injection drug needles or equipmentAll sexually active men who have sex with men and transgender individuals

 All sexually active persons over the age of 13

 Appointments can be made by calling 704-336-6500